-In addition, I was able to identify many

-the GoPro videos of the tributaries, including striped bass, summer flounder, and black sea bass, as well as blue crabs and grass shrimp.
+In addition, I was able to identify many different species of fish and crustaceans in the GoPro videos of the tributaries, including striped bass, summer flounder, and black sea bass, as well as blue crabs and grass shrimp.
 What's more exciting is that some of these species, like striped bass and blue crabs, are federally managed.
 Spotting them in our videos is a good indicator that the species benefit from no-harvest zones.